bamlab/dev-standards/scrum/timebox.s.md

 ### Bad examples of a report:

-- The functionality is fully developped, you can validate that it works or create a ticket if it does not.
+- The functionality is fully developed, you can validate that it works or create a ticket if it does not.

 What is wrong:
-  - We don't know precisely what is developped
+  - We don't know precisely what is developed
   - It is interesting to give more detail on the different possibilities that were considered, and why the dev chose this one in particular.

 ### Good example of a report: